Frequently Asked Questions

 Parents can enroll their students at orientation by filling out a

-form available at the ASES booth, the ASES office on campus, or the main
+form available online by clicking here, the ASES office on campus, or the main

 office.
 Forms must be turned into to one of the aforementioned locations

-before the first day of school (By August 28).
+before the first day of school.
 Space in program is limited so

 parents are encouraged to register their students ASAP.